ocaml/dune/doc/jbuild.rst

 The DSL is currently quite limited, so if you want to do something complicated it is recommended to write a small OCaml program and use the DSL to invoke it.
-You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or `Configurator`_ for configuration related tasks.
+You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or configurator_ for configuration related tasks.

 The following constructions are available: